kintone-workshops/ai-kintone-gallery/docs/Workshop_Steps.md

 }
 ```

-Let's format that unix timestamp to a user locale based date time:
+Let's format that Unix timestamp to the user's preferences:

 ```js
     generateButton.onclick = () => {